Smithsonian/mpc-public/README.md

 # mpc-public

-Intended to act as an over-arching repo to hold various publically-released pieces of code written by the MPC
+An over-arching repo to hold various publically-released pieces of code written by the MPC

 ## Current contents